Aso Tateno Dam: Observation deck

 Minamiaso, Kumamoto built an observation deck in the former construction site of the dam.
-The observation deck cost and was compeleted in 2025.
+The observation deck cost and was completed in 2025.
 It is a 390 sqm single-story wooden building from which visitors can view the dam's embankment and the surrounding Kumamoto Plain.
 The observation deck was given the name "Tatetto" (タテット, Tatetto) as it is a combination of the word "Tateno" and "Tetto", meaning "roof" in Italian.
 The observation desk is set to open to the public in April 2026.